tedklin/dynamical/docs/design.md

 # Design document

 This document is intended to lay out nontrivial software design decisions and non-obvious code.
 Since *dynamical* is my first larger-scale C++ project, I felt it's best to expose the reasons behind every decision made, for self-reflection purposes and the opportunity to (un)learn bad C++ practices / wrong assumptions about the nature of control system design.
-It also helps me maintain my own sanity as the project grows and I can't remember why I did things a certain way by just looking at the code.
+It also helps me maintain my own sanity as the project grows and I can't remember why I did certain things a certain way by just looking at the code.

 This document is not geared towards user documentation purposes and probably shouldn't be used as such.